jaljo/articles/text-editor/text-editor-002-en-proofing.md

 # How we built a medium like rich text editor

-This article synthethises the reflexion we went through during the conception and developpment of a web based rich text editor.
-We'll first focus on the situation which led us to that developpment, then we'll explain the different pathes we took to solve the problem and the one we finally chose.
+This article synthethises the reflexion we went through during the conception and development of a web based rich text editor.
+We'll first focus on the situation which led us to that development, then we'll explain the different paths we took to solve the problem and the one we finally chose.

-See TL;DR at the end of the article for those of you who are speed up ;)
+See [TL;DR](#tldr) at the end of the article for those of you who are in a hurry ;)

 # Table of contents
 1. [Context](#context)